Healthdirect Free Australian health advice you can count on.

 How can I help an older person with depression?

-If you think an older person whom you know may be experiencing depression, you can help them by discussing it with them and supporting them.
+If you think an older person you know might be experiencing depression, you can help by discussing it with them and offering support.

-Many older people feel a stigma attached to depression and may think that depression is a personal weakness rather than a medical condition.
-You can encourage them to speak to their doctor and explain to them that being older does not mean that their depression can’t be treated.
+Older people might feel a stigma attached to depression or think that depression is a personal weakness rather than a medical condition.
+Encourage them to speak to their doctor and remind them that being older does not mean that their depression can’t be treated.

 Loneliness is a major cause of depression for older people.
-Taking the time to chat with them or arranging a visit can help reduce their social isolation and prevent depression.
+Take the time to chat with older people or arrange a visit.
+This can help reduce their social isolation and prevent depression.

 How is depression in older people treated?